-Click here to download the triple-rinse brochure and here to download the triple-rinse poster, which communicates the three key steps of triple rinsing.
-CropLife South Africa encourages the use of this brochure to help educate farmers about preparing empty containers for collection and recycling.
-A poster is also available to purchase from CropLife SA.
-If you are interested, kindly contact email@example.com to place your order.
+Please find below the triple-rinse brochure and the triple rinse posters in various languages, which illustrates the three key steps of triple rinsing.
+CropLife South Africa encourages the use of these posters to help educate farmers about preparing empty containers for collection and recycling:

 Management and Disposal of Obsolete Stocks

 Since 1990, the plant science industry has been working in a variety of countries to facilitate safe disposal projects.
 Facilitation has involved finding additional donor funding, organising projects, supervising operations in the field or, when appropriate, reconditioning usable stocks.
 Such projects typically last for 2–3 years.

 Between 1991 and 2003, the crop protection industry participated in over 25 multi-stakeholder projects in 20 countries, in collaboration with over 30 organisations, leading to the safe disposal of an estimated 3,000 tonnes of obsolete pesticides.

 From 2003, CropLife International collaborated with other partners to implement the Africa Stockpiles Program (ASP), which sought to safely dispose of obsolete pesticide stocks and associated waste across Africa.
 By 2018 an estimated 9,000 tonnes of obsolete pesticides will have been destroyed.